Stealthy Backdoor Attack via Confidence-driven Sampling

-These two observations reveal important clues about the ``stealthness'' of the random sampling strategy, which suggest the randomly sampled data points may cause them to be easier to be detected as outliers.
-To have a deeper understanding, we further build a theoretical analysis of SVM in the latent space (Section~\ref{sec:SVM analysis}) to demonstrate the relation between the random sampling strategy and attack stealthiness.
-Moreover, our observations suggest an alternative to the random sampling---it is better to select samples that are closer to the decision boundary.
-Our preliminary studies show that these \textbf{boundary samples} can be manipulated to be closer to the clean samples from the target class, and can greatly enhance their stealthness under potenital outlier detections (see Figure~\ref{fig: badnet+boundary} and \ref{fig: blend+boundary}).
+These two observations reveal an important concern about the ``stealthiness'' of the random sampling strategy, where the randomly sampled data points may be easily detected as outliers.
+To gain a deeper understanding, we further build a theoretical analysis of SVM in the latent space (Section~\ref{sec:SVM analysis}) to demonstrate the relation between the random sampling strategy and attack stealthiness.
+Moreover, our observations suggest an alternative to random sampling---it is better to select samples closer to the decision boundary.
+Our preliminary studies show that these \textbf{boundary samples} can be manipulated to be closer to the clean samples from the target class and can greatly enhance their stealthiness under potential outlier detection (see Figure~\ref{fig: badnet+boundary} and \ref{fig: blend+boundary}).